alvare/clrnds-blog/posts/2017-07-14-a-temperature-map.md

 <link rel="stylesheet" type="text/css" href="/files/butterfly-temp/styles.css" />

-Yesterday I finally decided to port our D3 v3 viz code to the latest D3 v4, and it was a really pleaseant experience actually!
+Yesterday I finally decided to port our D3 v3 viz code to the latest D3 v4, and it was a really pleasant experience actually!
-This came as a nice surprise, since most JavaScript libraries don't offer a nice upgrading experience, in my oppinion (`react-router` I'm looking at you).
+This came as a nice surprise, since most JavaScript libraries don't offer a nice upgrading experience, in my opinion (`react-router` I'm looking at you).

 Also, this semester me and some class mates did a lot of viz work for our [Numerical Methods class](http://www-2.dc.uba.ar/materias/metnum/homepage.html)